Skip to main content

 • Architecture, security, performance, semantics are the four most-cited categories in code review failure-mode taxonomies.

-• Adding a fifth specialist (e.g., a “documentation” specialist) didn’t materially improve catches — Weave already covers naming and stale comments.
+• Adding a fifth domain specialist (e.g., a “documentation” specialist) didn’t materially improve catches — Eunomia already covers naming and stale comments.

-• Reducing to three specialists (e.g., merging architecture and semantics) left blind spots in cross-module reasoning.
+• Reducing to three domain specialists (e.g., merging architecture and semantics) left blind spots in cross-module reasoning.

-The architecture supports adding specialists in the future.
-If a customer-driven category emerges (e.g., a domain-specific compliance specialist for financial code), it can plug into Core’s synthesis without changing the existing four.
+The architecture supports adding domain specialists in the future.
+If a customer-driven category emerges (e.g., a domain-specific compliance specialist for financial code), it can plug into Harmonia’s synthesis without changing the existing four.

 Synthesizer